 An Australian Shepherd (also known as an Aussie) is a medium-sized herding dog breed.
 They are intelligent, active, and athletic pups that thrive on getting mental and physical stimulation.
-As such, they need at least 1–2 hours of exercise each day to stay happy and healthy.
+As such, Australian Shepherds need at least 1–2 hours of exercise each day to stay happy and healthy.

 These lovely dogs were developed in the U.S.A. to work on ranches, which means they have plenty of stamina and energy, as well as strong instincts to chase, keen intelligence, and a great desire to please their owners.
 So, whether you’ve just brought your new four-legged friend home from the breeder or want to help keep them in top condition, read on to learn precisely how much exercise an Australian Shepherd needs throughout their lifetime.